 “I see no good reason for importing rules of natural justice into the exercise of discretion by the trustees of the Will.”

 Yes, you need to find your own Settlor.
 A next-door neighbour or stranger is best.
 It should NOT be anyone you are or may become related to.
 It should not be your son’s girlfriend.
 Your son may marry the girl.
-It should not be an uncle or nephew, or auntie.
+It should not be an uncle nephew, or auntie.
 Settlors and some of their relatives can never be a beneficiary.

 There is a full answer to this and many other such common questions as you build the Family Trust deed.
 Start building the Family Trust deed to see the full hint for this particular question.